Minimalist Experiments for Midlife: Simple Shifts That Create Space

 Limit your food storage containers

-I bought a set of 7 Airtight Glass Food Storage Container from Amazon back in 2019 and they’re still going strong.
+I bought a set of 7 Airtight Glass Food Storage Containers from Amazon back in 2019, and they’re still going strong.

 Amazon Basics Airtight Glass Food Storage Container Set